tejaskasetty/ARC-AGI-EXT/Tasks.md

 3. Fill all the squares with the same color
 4. Fill squares with the max number of colors appearing in 3x3
 5. Nx2 matrix with 2 color vertical stripes.
 Transforms to alternating colors in adjacent tiles
-6. Convert an X to an O
+6. Rotate the image counter clock-wise
-7. Convert an X to an O and change color
+7. Rotate the image counter clock-wise and change color